aka411/the-engine/the-engine/ecs/Important_notes.md

 I could use unique pointers instead of making copies of stuff and returning it , my assumption is that compiler is smart enough to create objects in place but need to look into it

+# Inavlid IDs

+Need to think about adding a invalid entity id and component id to express invalid entity or component.

 # TODO IMPORTANT

 1) Should 	`ComponentId ComponentRegistry::getComponentIdFromComponent() const` method in componentManager be const amd not allow creation of new component.